Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 Where to get baby chicks

 Baby chickens are called chicks.
-You can get chicks from a few different places.
+You can get day-old chicks from a few different places.

-Sometimes you can get find them from local farmers or even on Craigslist (Facebook Marketplace does not allow buying or selling or animals so finding chickens there is not impossible but trickier!).
+Sometimes you can find them from local farmers or even on Craigslist (Facebook Marketplace does not allow buying or selling of animals so finding chickens there is not impossible but trickier!).

 Each source for baby chicks comes with it its own positives and negatives, but my preferred method so far has been to get them at my local farm supply store or from other local chicken keepers.